 Sharing our Kate Spade Inspired Wedding Rehearsal Dinner Ideas.
 It was a beautiful, magical evening to celebrate the marriage of our son and his bride.

 I am excited to finally be able to share the professional photos that were taken at my son’s Wedding Rehearsal Dinner.
-I teased you with some photos from the evening on my personal Instagram a while back but I’ve got lots more to share today along with all the details of how I put it together.
 This is a long post!
 But if you make it all the way to the end of the post there is a fun video of the entire wedding weekend.

 This was such a fun party to put together and it turned out just how I had imagined.
 The reception the next night was going to be large so it was nice to have a time for just family and close friends.
 There were over a hundred of us but it was a beautiful, intimate evening where we were able to celebrate the bride and groom and get to know them and each other a little better.

 The party was held at The Manor in Provo, Utah.
 It is a beautiful venue and they were great to work with.

 Rehearsal Dinner Color Scheme

 I believe that all good parties start with a color scheme!
 The first thing I did was choose a color scheme for the evening of gold, black, white and pink.